Minors – Emancipation of Minor – Vermont

 §7153: Petition; contents

-(a) A minor may petition the probate court in the probate district in which the minor resides at the time of the filing for an order of emancipation.
+(a) A minor may petition the Probate Division of the Superior Court in the probate district in which the minor resides at the time of the filing for an order of emancipation.
 The petition shall state:

 (1) The minor’s name and date of birth.